open-mmlab/mmdeploy/docker/README.md

 ## Docker usage

-We provide two dockerfile for CPU and GPU respectively.
+We provide two dockerfiles for CPU and GPU respectively.
 For CPU users, we install MMDeploy with ONNXRuntime, ncnn and OpenVINO backends.
 For GPU users, we install MMDeploy with TensorRT backend.
 Besides, users can install mmdeploy with different versions when building the docker image.

 ### Build docker image